Limitless-Studios/Supercell-Mods/README.md

-# Royale-Mods
+# Supercell Mods
-Client-side cosmetic CSV and SC mods for Clash Royale.
+Client-side cosmetic CSV and SC mods for Supercell's games.

-These mods DO NOT modify gameplay in any way, just change some of the looks and texts of the game.
+These mods DO NOT modify gameplay in any way, just change some of the textures and texts of the game.

 #### Not associated with Supercell.
 #
+#### Status:
+Clash Royale mods are available and more are being worked on.
+Brawl Stars mods not available yet.
+#
 ### Installation Instructions:
+#
 For Android:
 1. Turn on Unknown Sources
 2. Install the APK